Mitsuoka Rock Star

-The Mitsuoka Rock Star is a retro-styled sports car produced by Mitsuoka between 2018 and 2022.
+The Mitsuoka Rock Star is a retro-styled sports car produced by Japanese car company Mitsuoka between 2018 and 2022.
 It was announced as a special model to commemorate the 50th anniversary of Mitsuoka.
 Based on the fourth generation Mazda MX-5, the front and rear exteriors have been changed to resemble the Chevrolet Corvette (C2).
 The Rock Star is described as "naughty, stylish, and fun", and in contrast to Himiko, which is also based on the MX-5, it features a masculine and wild style.

 History

 The Rock Star was announced on November 29, 2018 and reservations were accepted two days later.
 It was produced by remodeling the fourth generation Mazda MX-5.
 The main mechanisms such as the P5 type 1.5L in-line 4-cylinder engine are the same as the base model, but the total length has been extended by 430 mm in order to aim for more balanced proportions.
 Unlike the Himiko and Le-Seyde, however, the wheelbase has not changed.